Humanoid

 ReplaceBodyPartR15

-ReplaceBodyPartR15 dynamically replaces a R15/Rthro limb part in a Humanoid with a different part.
+Dynamically replaces a R15/Rthro limb part in a Humanoid with a different part.
 The part is automatically scaled as normal.
-In the image below, a R15 avatar has had their right hand replaced with a slightly larger version (also pictured).

 This function is useful for modifying characters during gameplay or building characters from a base rig.
 The related function GetBodyPartR15 can come in handy when using this function.